jennyreddish/seshat/docs/source/admin/setup/cloud/pulumi.rst

 .. warning::

     The setup is only partially automated with Pulumi currently.
 As you'll see below, subsequent steps are required to that involve SSH-ing into the created VM.

+    This setup guide is specific to Azure, but can be followed outside The Alan Turing Institute with a credited Azure subscription.

 Prerequisites